-(1) A child custody determination issued by a court of another state may be registered in this state, with or without a simultaneous request for enforcement, by sending to the circuit court of the county where the petitioner or respondent resides or where a simultaneous request for enforcement is sought:
+(a) General rule.–A child custody determination issued by a court of another state may be registered in this Commonwealth, with or without a simultaneous request for enforcement, by sending to the appropriate court in this Commonwealth:

-(b) Two copies, including one certified copy, of the determination sought to be registered and a statement under penalty of perjury that, to the best of the knowledge and belief of the person seeking registration, the order has not been modified; and
+(2) two copies, including one certified copy, of the determination sought to be registered and a statement under penalty of perjury that to the best of the knowledge and belief of the person seeking registration the order has not been modified; and

-(c) Except as otherwise provided in s.
-61.522, the name and address of the person seeking registration and any parent or person acting as a parent who has been awarded custody or visitation in the child custody determination sought to be registered.
+(3) except as otherwise provided in section 5429 (relating to information to be submitted to court), the name and address of the person seeking registration and any parent or person acting as a parent who has been awarded custody or visitation in the child custody determination sought to be registered.

-(2) On receipt of the documents required by subsection (1), the registering court shall:
+(b) Duties of registering court.–On receipt of the documents required by subsection (a), the registering court shall:

-(b) Serve notice upon the persons named pursuant to paragraph (1)(c) and provide them with an opportunity to contest the registration in accordance with this section.
+(2) serve notice upon the persons named pursuant to subsection (a)(3) and provide them with an opportunity to contest the registration in accordance with this section.

-(3) The notice required by paragraph (2)(b) must state that:
+(c) Notice.–The notice required by subsection (b)(2) must state that:

-(a) A registered determination is enforceable as of the date of the registration in the same manner as a determination issued by a court of this state;
+(1) a registered determination is enforceable as of the date of the registration in the same manner as a determination issued by a court of this Commonwealth;

-(b) The child custody determination sought to be registered has been vacated, stayed, or modified by a court having jurisdiction to do so under ss.
-61.514-61.523; or
+(2) the child custody determination sought to be registered has been vacated, stayed or modified by a court having jurisdiction to do so under Subchapter B; or

-(c) The person contesting registration was entitled to notice, but notice was not given in accordance with the standards of s.
-61.509 in the proceedings before the court that issued the order for which registration is sought.
+(3) the person contesting registration was entitled to notice, but notice was not given in accordance with the standards of section 5408 (relating to notice to persons outside Commonwealth), in the proceedings before the court that issued the order for which registration is sought.